laurenwu22/ShelfSwap/README.md

 ShelfSwap is a web application designed for Tufts University students to facilitate the swapping of used books within the community.
-It promotes sustainability and convenience by allowing users to connect and exchange books in a secure and easy-to-use platform.
+It promotes sustainability and community by allowing users to connect and exchange books in a secure and user-friendly platform.

 🌟 Features